madeindra/madeindra.github.io/README.md

 ```
 2. Open repository settings

+3. Go to Action > General section

+4. On "Workflow permissions" select "Read and write permissions"

+5. Click save to save the settings

+6. After the first action run, it will create "gh-pages" branch

+7. Open repository settings

-3. Go to Pages section
+8. Go to Pages section

-4. Select "Deploy from a branch"
+9. Select "Deploy from a branch"

-5. Set source to "gh-pages"
+10. Set source to "gh-pages"

-6. Save
+11. Save

-7. Wait for a few minutes

-8. Open your browser and navigate to https://{username}.github.io/{repository}
+12. Open your browser and navigate to https://{username}.github.io/{repository}